JanusGraph/janusgraph/docs/operations/cache.md

 a significant amount of heap space as well (e.g. Gremlin Server, etc).
 Be conservative in your heap memory estimation.
 Configuring a cache that is too large can lead to out-of-memory exceptions and excessive GC.

+In practice, you might observe JanusGraph uses more memory than configured for database level cache.
+This is [a known limitation](https://github.com/JanusGraph/janusgraph/issues/2369) due to difficulty of estimating size of deserialized objects.

 ### Clean Up Wait Time